Frequently Asked Dental Questions – Melbourne, FL

 Is it bad if my gums bleed whenever I brush or floss?

 Many people don’t think anything of bleeding gums when they brush or floss their teeth, but the truth is that this is one of the first signs of the earliest stage of gum disease, called gingivitis.
-We recommend maintaining a good at-home oral hygiene routine and visiting us for a checkup and cleaning if you’re due for one.
-Dr. Rowley will examine your gums and let you know if periodontal therapy is necessary to keep them healthy and ward off infection.
+We recommend maintaining a good at-home oral hygiene routine and visiting us for a dental checkup and teeth cleaning if you’re due for one.
+Dr. Rowley will examine your gums and let you know if gum disease treatment is necessary to keep them healthy and ward off infection.

 How long do teeth whitening results last?